JMDKC/personal-site-gatsby/content/posts/2019-10-19---notes-march.md

 In the orderly queue for nice sandwiches from the Green Park food stand, a Gen Xer wore a black T shirt with the yellow Nirvana font, with a single word: REMAIN.
 “It’s all very chilled actually,” an arty type trilled, into her iPhone.

 Walking down towards the Mall, I overheard the concerns of advanced age: “Excuse me, are there steps at the end there?”
 And felt the enormous Englishness of this crowd.
 Among the few people from other European nations I saw was a confused family of Spanish tourists, walking contraflow, presumably wondering why their trip to see Buckingham Palace was being disrupted by these genteel hordes.
-Also working in the garden one of the grand houses was a builder in a high viz gilet, lone, back turned to the march.
+Also working in the garden one of the grand houses was a builder in a high viz gilet, alone, back turned to the march.
 As good a likelihood as not that he was here from Eastern Europe.

 I remembered the other People’s Vote march I’d attended, though at that time I’d been much more furiously engaged in the Brexit ups and downs, and had specifically planned to march.
 I had to check my phone for the date: 20th October 2018.
 I have no memory of at which turn in the negotiations this event took place, but I remember a similar demographic of marchers - and a similarly sunny day.